Logging and Monitoring in Amazon Glacier - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Logging and Monitoring in Amazon S3 Glacier
+Logging and Monitoring in Amazon Glacier

 Amazon CloudWatch Alarms

-When using S3 Glacier via Amazon S3, you can use Amazon CloudWatch alarms to watch a single metric over a time period that you specify.
+When using Amazon Glacier via Amazon S3, you can use Amazon CloudWatch alarms to watch a single metric over a time period that you specify.
 If the metric exceeds a given threshold, a notification is sent to an Amazon SNS topic or Amazon Auto Scaling policy.
 CloudWatch alarms do not invoke actions because they are in a particular state.
 Rather the state must have changed and been maintained for a specified number of periods.
 For more information, see Monitoring Metrics with Amazon CloudWatch.

 Amazon CloudTrail Logs